 Edinburgh Mini Maker Faire took place last Sunday, at Summerhall.
 Hacklab being on site made it easy for us to get involved.
 The centre piece of the lab’s projects was a marble-run with a magnet-based lift belt, based on a previous version installed in the Forest.
 By Saturday evening the run was starting to take Read more about Edinburgh Mini Maker Faire[…]

 Someone at work broke my favourite mug.
 Well, the freebie mug I was using.
 Clearly I needed a new one, and the only logical solution was to build a machine to draw the image of my choice onto a blank mug.

 Evil Mad Scientist sell an egg bot kit – it draws a design onto an egg (or other broadly spherical object) using a couple of stepper motors, controlled through an Inkscape plugin.
 The control board is available separately (the whole project is open source), and is a fairly neat 2-stepper and single-servo controller, connecting to the host PC as a serial port over a USB cable.
 Hence most of the electronics and software were already taken care of, and I could concentrate on the hardware.

+Edinburgh Hacklab is pleased to announce the arrival of a rather special bit of equipment, a laser cutter.
 So what does one do with a laser cutter?
 It enables high resolution (0.0254mm/1000dpi) engraving and/or cutting of a wide range of materials including Acrylic, Crystal, Bamboo, Cloth, Fabric/Denim, Fiberglass, Glass, Laminated Plastic, Leather, Marble, Plastic, Paper, Rubber, Read more about Laser Cutter[…]